American Real Estate Investing Statistics and Trends

 • Foreclosures began to be purchased, renovated, and rented.

 • Affordable rental homes provided options for those who lost their homes.

 • Investment sales accounted for nearly 1 out of every 3 home sales in 2011.

 Investors Influence on Housing Market

 Investors tackled local market foreclosures.
 Through purchasing these low priced homes, buyer confidence and price stabilization begun.
-Investor-owned homes has established itself as a 100 Billion dollar business, becoming so numbered that today they outnumber apartments.
+Investor owned homes has established itself as a 100 Billion dollar business, becoming so number that today they outnumber apartments.
 Investors have also played a critical role in the stabilization of local real estate markets ravaged by foreclosures.

 Who and What are These Investors?

 The community of real estate investing has been rarely known.
 It cannot be defined easily how many are there, how active they are, or who they finance their transactions and choose to spend their time.